jsdealy/latin/notationes.md

   or your home (domus)
   - *abiit Romā*, *domō profectus est*, etc.
 - poets are more liberal and sometimes disregard the restriction (*Italiā discessit*)

+## impero et iubeo

+- these verbs take a dative of person commanded and an ut+subjunctive clause, rather than ACI.